jimahlstrom/HL2IOBoard/zl2te_arduino/README.md

 	case I2C_SLAVE_FINISH: // master has signalled Stop or Restart Stop the I2C_SLAVE_RECEIVE or I2C_SLAVE_REQUEST procedure
 </pre>
+The above code is handled by callback functions declared in zl2te_arduino.ino as "receiveEvent" and "requestEvent" and these replace I2C_SLAVE_RECEIVE and I2C_SLAVE_REQUEST respectively.
+There is no need to handle I2C_SLAVE_FINISH as this is built into the wire library.

+The code inside the "receiveEvent" callback function handles the incoming data from the HL2 i2c master a little differently from the I2C_SLAVE_RECEIVE which handles each incoming byte one by one whereas the wire library keeps reading data in a stream until the (hidden) stop is sent.
+This requires a buffer to hold the stream which is declared as "uint8_t inward[6];".
+The first character received into the buffer will be the Control Register and subsequent bytes, the data to be processed referred to the control register.
+The HL2 master will only send either one or two bytes with the first byte being the control register and if there is a second byte, the data.
+In the case of a single byte, the control register is being nominated for a "requestEvent" and the callback can be terminated at that point.
+The receiveEvent also receives a byte count of the bytes being sent from the master and this can be used to discriminate between a receiveEvent requiring further processing and setting a the control register for a requestEvent.
+The "inward[6]" buffer really only needs to be 3 bytes long but when experimenting initially I made the buffer bigger in case the HL2 was sending control register plus 4 data bytes which is not the case but I left the buffer size at 6 as memory is not an issue with the Pico.

+In addition in the early stages I was debugging and created a buffer to hold the string sent from the HL2 and display it as the callback and the data received formatted as a decimal number.
+I have put all these in a #ifdef DEBUG_I2C to remove them on final compile by commenting out the line "#define DEBUG_I2C" in zl2te_arduino.ino in order to skip all this.
+You can remove all these statements from the code if you do not wish to have the debug facility available.

+The callbacks process the commands from the HL2 in exactly the same manner as Jim does in his n2adr_basic software and there are no changes to the code around this.

 #### 9. icom_ah4.ino
 Commenting out #include "hl2ioboard.h" and #include "i2c_registers.h" in lines 13 & 14 is all that is required on this file.